scottcolfer/scottcolfer.github.io/_posts/value-digital-transformation.md

 **Public service** |
 --- |
-**End-to-end public service**: A service helps a user to do something that needs to be done, and completely meets that need.
+**1. End-to-end public service**: A service helps a user to do something that needs to be done, and completely meets that need.
 It also helps government achieve policy intent on behalf of its citizens with whom it has a social contract.
 Services are best identified as verbs (visit the UK), rather than nouns (biometric residence permit).  |
-**Features of services**: this is ofen where we (digital) work.
+**2. Features of services**: this is ofen where we (digital) work.
 Often the things we work on are just one step in a service, like 'applying for a visa' - a software feature of a larger, end-to-end service |
-**Capabilities of features**: these are the resources required to run the features of services.
+**3. Capabilities of features**: these are the resources required to run the features of services.
 Examples include people, specialist tools, technology, and data. |

 **Public service** | **Value chain**
 --- | ---